 “The lack of infinitude means to be desperately narrow-minded and mean-spirited….not by evaporation in the infinite, but by being entirely finitized, by having become, instead of a self, a number, just one man more, one more repetition of this everlasting Einerlei [sameness]….But while one sort of despair plunges wildly into the infinite and loses itself, a second sort permits itself as it were to be defrauded by “the others.”
 By seeing the multitude of men about it, by getting engaged in all sorts of worldly affairs, by becoming wise about how things go in this world, such a man forgets himself, forgets what his name is (in the divine understanding of it), does not dare to believe in himself, finds it too venturesome a thing to be himself, far easier and safer to be like the others, to become an imitation, a number, a cipher in the crowd.”

 Those who seek to embed themselves into the so-called necessities of life typically fall into the ethical stage for Kierkegaard.
-They enthusiastically take on those “normal” roles of society and see the world as pre-made for them.
+Unlike the aesthete who lives to avoid boredom and seek interesting moments, those in the ethical stage embrace morality and enthusiastically take on those “normal” roles of society and see the world as pre-made for them.
 They love their fate and thus achieve a fixed status and degree of personality the aesthetic stage can’t provide.
 Yet this embedding of the self in the norms and customs of society is an escape from freedom nonetheless: it is an escape from the constant effort and risk involved in self-consciously integrating necessity and possibility over time through passionate choice.
+As result, there will be, if enough reflection is present, occasions to not only find one’s so-called ethical way of life humorous but also become aware that there is simply no way to be good on one’s own: self-reliance is simply not enough.
+This can led to a sense of resignation that can open one up to the last stage on life’s way, the religious stage.

 See part three for more…